breeze4/po-req-prototype/docs/SPEC.md

         * Ideal: OCR and extract the vendor info and line item quotes
 * Submit the form and then it becomes available for POR

+## Purchase order requisition

+Prototype:
+- Requestor workflow only

+Create POs
+- 13 fields
+- "send to Dynamics" mock button

+Manage POs
+- see all your open POs, date they were submitted, current status, total PO amount, total invoice, who is it waiting for